joeBlinx/Mountain-API/docs/code/getting_started.rst

 Create Vulkan context and Window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The first things to do, is to create a window and our Vulkan context.
-For that we only hae to create a `moutain::Context` object, which can be done as follow
+For that, we only have to create a `mountain::Context` object, which can be done as follow

 .. code-block:: cpp